Check out the Langley Whale Center Facebook page.

-The Langley Whale Center gives Orca Network the opportunity to have a public presence on Whidbey Island, in the Salish Sea, and to share our excitement about the whales and marine mammals who are our neighbors.
-The Whale Center in Langley will give visitors and residents alike a chance to learn more about the endangered Southern Resident orcas who visit our area each fall/winter, and about the North Puget Sound Gray Whales, a small, unique population of about 10 - 12 Gray whales who feed off the waters of Saratoga Passage and Possession Sound each March - May.
+The Langley Whale Center gives Orca Network the opportunity to have a public presence on Whidbey Island, in the Salish Sea, to share our excitement about the whales and marine mammals who are our neighbors.
+The Whale Center in Langley gives visitors and residents alike a chance to learn more about the endangered Southern Resident orcas who visit our area each fall/winter, and about the North Puget Sound Gray Whales, a small, unique population of 10 - 12 Gray whales who find sustenance in the waters of Saratoga Passage and Possession Sound each March - May.

-Specimens from Orca Network's Central Puget Sound Marine Mammal Stranding network will include skulls and pelts from Harbor seals, skulls of sea lions and Elephant seals, Gray whale ballen, bones, barnacles and whale lice, and a huge Blue Whale jaw bone will greet you at our Whale Center entrance (thanks to Mystic Sea Charters)!
+Specimens from Orca Network's Central Puget Sound Marine Mammal Stranding network include skulls of gray whales, sea lions and Elephant seals, Gray whale baleen, bones, skulls and pelts from Harbor seals, barnacles and whale lice, and a huge Blue Whale jaw bone (loaned by Mystic Sea Charters)!

-The Whale Center will provide educational brochures and materials, a Lending Library, DVDs to watch, and a small giftshop to purchase whale books, DVDs, CDs, field guides, jewelry and more.
+The Whale Center provides educational brochures and materials, a Lending Library, DVDs to watch, and a small giftshop to purchase whale books, DVDs, CDs, field guides, jewelry and more.

 Orca Network thanks the City of Langley, the Langley Port Authority, and the Langley Mainstreet Association for making the Langley Whale Center possible.